 Belgian dairy comprises a wide range of dairy products prized at home and abroad.
-Our 529,000 dairy cows (figures from 2018) provide Belgian milk of high quality, Belgian cheeses and lots of other dairy products.
+Our 537,960 dairy cows provide Belgian milk of high quality, Belgian cheeses and lots of other dairy products.

-Belgium exports dairy products for an amount of just under 4 billion euros.
+Belgium exports dairy products for an amount of just over 4 billion euros.
 There has been a sharp increase in foreign trade during the past decade, both in import and export.

 Belgian dairy: pure quality and safe food